iankiplagat/pizza-haven/README.md

 - Allow the user to input the type of crust they want.
 Different crust may have different sizes.
 - Allow the user to decide the toppings they want.
 - If the user wants a delivery, prompt the user to enter their location details and show the price for delivery.
-- On checkout,show the user the total amount payable.
+- On checkout, show the user the total amount payable.

 ## Known Bugs